gramxi/raylib_snippets/README.md

 # The snippets:

 ## Camera controller
 Free moving camera controller.
 Like in every game engine.
+Move with WASD (forward, backward and sides) and QE (up and down).
+Look around by clicking the right muse button.

+IMPORTANT: Up-axis is Y

-Use it by creating the controller once and updating it every frame:
+Use it by creating the controller once and updating it every frame.

 ```C
 #include "cameracontroller.h"